drevie/BCNF_Calculator/README.md

 2. R - A relation is a set of attributes and can be implemented using an array of integers with valeus 0 	or 1.
 A[i] = 1 implies that the attribute with ASCII i is in the relation

-3. F - A functional dep
+3. F - A functional dependency

+4. DB - Contains BCNF Decomposition of original relation